Aliases for OAZ1 Gene

 GeneCards Summary for OAZ1 Gene

 OAZ1 (Ornithine Decarboxylase Antizyme 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism of amino acids and derivatives.
-GO annotations related to this gene include ornithine decarboxylase inhibitor activity.
+Among its related pathways are Nucleotide Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include enzyme inhibitor activity and ornithine decarboxylase inhibitor activity.
 An important paralog of this gene is OAZ2.

-Ornithine decarboxylase (ODC) antizyme protein that negatively regulates ODC activity and intracellular polyamine biosynthesis and uptake by binding to and targeting ODC1 for degradation (PubMed:17900240).
-Stabilizes AZIN2 by interfering with its ubiquitination.
+Ornithine decarboxylase (ODC) antizyme protein that negatively regulates ODC activity and intracellular polyamine biosynthesis and uptake in response to increased intracellular polyamine levels.
+Binds to ODC monomers, inhibiting the assembly of the functional ODC homodimer, and targets the monomers for ubiquitin-independent proteolytic destruction by the 26S proteasome (PubMed:17900240, PubMed:26305948, PubMed:26443277).
+Triggers ODC degradation by inducing the exposure of a cryptic proteasome-interacting surface of ODC (PubMed:26305948).
+Stabilizes AZIN2 by interfering with its ubiquitination (PubMed:17900240).
 Also inhibits cellular uptake of polyamines by inactivating the polyamine uptake transporter.
 SMAD1/OAZ1/PSMB4 complex mediates the degradation of the CREBBP/EP300 repressor SNIP1.
-Involved in the translocation of AZNI2 from ER-Golgi intermediate compartment (ERGIC) to the cytosol.
+Involved in the translocation of AZIN2 from ER-Golgi intermediate compartment (ERGIC) to the cytosol (PubMed:12097147).